cassandra-z/cassandra-z.github.io/index.md

 currently a __senior @ carnegie mellon__ studying __information systems__ with an additional major in __computer science__

-in general, i'm interested in building safe software that brings people together
+in general, i'm interested in building software that keeps people safe & brings people together

 ## experience